 I did order a hold-down to use in the T-track and it seems to work very well.
 As far as dust collection goes, I decided to keep things simple for now.
 The hold-down can be used to easily secure the shop vac hose in place, so I’ll probably buy or build a dedicated hold-down for that soon.

 Well, that wraps up this build!
-Be sure to subscribe to our newsletter if you enjoyed the article and, if you’re interested in building a similar drill press table, check out the parts list and free set of plans below.
+Be sure to follow us on social media if you enjoyed the article and, if you’re interested in building a similar drill press table, check out the parts list and free set of plans below.

 - 1/2" x 2’ x 4’ MDF